 A two-row diagram organised in three columns.
 The columns are muscular, memorial, and reasoning.
 The top row, labeled inside the body, lists fist and grip, lifetime memory, and mental arithmetic.
 The bottom row, labeled in the world, lists hammer and engine, writing and library, and calculator and computer.
 Vertical arrows connect each top chip to its bottom counterpart, labeled with Kapp's projection thesis.
 A horizontal trajectory arrow at the bottom indicates the Leroi-Gourhan progression from muscular tools first, then memorial, then reasoning.

 Arnold Gehlen, the German philosophical anthropologist, explained why this trajectory is necessary.
 In his 1940 work Der Mensch, Gehlen described humans as Mängelwesen: deficient beings, biologically unspecialized, lacking fur, claws, speed, and reliable instincts.
 This deficiency is what compels tool-making.
 Because we cannot adapt our bodies to environments, we adapt environments to our bodies through tools.
-Gehlen’s key concept, Entlastung (relief or unburdening), captures the cognitive function of tools precisely: they relieve the mind of routine processing, freeing cognitive capacity for higher-order compression and activation.
+Gehlen’s key concept, Entlastung (relief or unburdening), captures the cognitive function of tools precisely: they relieve the mind of routine processing, freeing cognitive capacity for higher-order encoding and activation.
 The calculator relieves arithmetic.
 The calendar relieves temporal memory.
 The map relieves spatial reasoning.
 Each tool absorbs a cognitive function that the biological brain can then redeploy elsewhere.

 A reconstruction of Gutenberg's printing press, Gutenberg Museum, Mainz.

 The critical feature of tools is that they enable activation without full comprehension.
 You can use a calculator without understanding transistor physics.
 You can take an antibiotic without understanding pharmacology.
 You can drive a car without understanding combustion.
-Tools compress the knowledge of their creators into a form that allows others to activate it.
-This is what makes them civilizationally powerful: they democratize activation while concentrating the burden of compression among specialists.
+Tools encode the knowledge of their creators into a form that allows others to activate it.
+This is what makes them civilizationally powerful: they democratize activation while concentrating the burden of encoding among specialists.
 A few people learn how to manufacture penicillin; a billion people use it.
 A few people learn how to build a search engine; three billion query it.
-The asymmetry between the cost of compression and the cost of activation is the lever that lifts whole civilizations.
+The asymmetry between the cost of encoding and the cost of activation is the lever that lifts whole civilizations.

-Kim Sterelny calls this cognitive niche construction: each generation inherits a world of tools (compressed knowledge) and institutions (organized retrieval and activation systems) that scaffold the intelligence of the next.
+Kim Sterelny calls this cognitive niche construction: each generation inherits a world of tools (encoded knowledge) and institutions (organized retrieval and activation systems) that scaffold the intelligence of the next.
 The cognitive niche is a distributed knowledge system.
 And it is what made the human species extraordinary: individually, we are Gehlen’s deficient beings, cognitively limited by biological constraints; collectively, embedded in a cognitive niche of tools, symbols, and institutions, we are the most powerful knowledge-processing system the universe has produced.

 The headline claim of this piece sits exactly here.
 A tool is the physical, usable embodiment of knowledge — and the architecture of civilization is the architecture of how tools accumulate.
 Every other claim in the series is downstream of this one.